-The first Language Jam took place from July 27th to July 29th 2018 and I could not have been happier about the results.
+The first Language Jam took place from July 27th to July 29th 2018 and I could not have been happier about its premiere.
 All my expectations were exceeded and I was able to experience one incredibly fun weekend thanks to this wonderful language community.
-Check out the posts from last time on Twitter and Instagram, if you are interested.
+Check out the posts from past challenges on Twitter and Instagram, if you are interested.

 For everyone who is participating for the first time, this is how the challenge works:

-The official challenge starts on a Friday and ends at some point before or at the latest at the end of the following Sunday.
-It says "official" because there will be a "prep-phase" (as in “preparation phase”) that will allow you to gather resources and (in case you get a language with a non-Latin script) study your new alphabet before you can join in with everyone on the weekend.
+The official challenge spans a whole weekend, from Friday to Sunday.
+It says "official" because there is a "prep-phase" (as in "preparation phase") that will allow you to gather resources and (in case you get a language with a non-Latin script) study your new alphabet before you join in with everyone on the weekend.

 How you organize your study time over the weekend is totally up to you!
 If you want to utilize as many hours as possible, be my guest.
 If you still want to maintain a healthy sleeping schedule while learning, that is okay, too.
 (Please don’t forget to sleep.)
 What material you use is also your choice.
 The Internet is filled with a sheer infinite amount of information and this is what the "prep-phase" is for.

 The power of the Internet is strong and connecting to other people easier than ever!
 Only if you want to, of course.
 This challenge is for extroverts as well as introverts and everyone in between.
 Platforms like Discord, Instagram and Twitter are wonderful places to find a study buddy (or two)!

 You might struggle, you might feel more motivated than ever before.
 Sharing both failure and success can be tremendously reassuring and motivating for others, so feel free to use the #LangJam hashtag throughout your challenge to share whatever is on your mind on Twitter and Instagram, be it frustration about tricky pronunciation or an exceptional funny word you’ve just learned.